sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

 -->

 ## Building images

 Run the following command to build the images with the proper tags:
 ```
-SETUP_WIPE_CLEAN_INSTALL=<true or false> SETUP_ADMIN_PASSWORD=<someSecret> DATE_TAG=<some_date> docker-compose -p your_project -f profile/production.yml build
+DATE_TAG=<some_date> docker-compose -f profile/deploy.yml build

+or

+DATE_TAG=<some_date> docker-compose -p my_custom_project \
+ -f profile/production.yml \
+ build
 ```
 When the environment variable `DATE_TAG` is omitted, then the tag `latest` is used for the image.
+You should consider exporting the variable before executing multiple commands in a shell.

 ## Labelling images

-To make it easy to track which version of the code was used to build the images then the `GIT_COMMIT` label should be supplied when executing the docker compose build command e.g.:
+To make it easy to track which version of the code was used to build the images,  the `GIT_COMMIT` label should be supplied when executing the docker compose build command e.g.:
 ```
-docker-compose -p your_project -f profile/production.yml build --build-arg GIT_COMMIT=<commitSHA1>
+docker-compose -f profile/deploy.yml build --build-arg GIT_COMMIT=<commitSHA1>

+or

+docker-compose -p my_custom_project \
+ -f profile/production.yml \
+ build --build-arg GIT_COMMIT=<commitSHA1>
 ```
 This information can then be viewed using the `docker inspect` command:
 ```